dennissxz/data-science-handbook/_sources/34-clustering/31-spectral-clustering.md

 - The eigenvector $\boldsymbol{v} _2$ is hence often called the Fiedler vector
 - The eigenvalue $\lambda_2$ is often called the Fiedler value, which is also the algebraic connectivity of the graph.

+This method is often called **spectral bisection**.
 It can be shown that

 $$
 \phi(G) \leq \phi(S_F, \bar{S}_F) \leq \frac{\phi^{2}(G)}{\operatorname{deg} _{\max }} \leq \lambda_{2}